 Funding for International Students

-International students are eligible for merit-based aid for Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
+International students are eligible for merit-based aid for on-campus Master of Public Health, Master of Science, and Doctor of Public Health degree programs.
 We provide resources for international students, which can be found on our Funding for International Students page.

 Internships and Student Employment